MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-IX-Office-Assistant-Secretary-Public-Indian-Housing-Department-Housing-Urban-Development/part-1000-Native-American-Housing-Activities/subpart-D-Allocation-Formula/section-1000.302.md

 *Section 8* means the making of housing assistance payments to eligible families leasing existing housing pursuant to the provisions of the 1937 Act.

-*Section 8 unit* means the contract annualized housing assistance payments (certificates, vouchers, and project based) under the Section 8 program.
+*Section 8 unit* means the contract annualized housing assistance payments (vouchers, and project based) under the Section 8 program.

 *Substantial housing services* are: